onoumenon/cs50/pset3/readme.txt

 4. Synthesize songs.

 It is part 4 that this git commit addresses.
+Most of the code has been provided, and I only needed to complete the implementation of helpers.c.